-Blast hits building of Iraq parliament speaker's party
+Blast hits building of Iraq parliament speaker's party, two wounded

 An explosion from a hand grenade hit the headquarters of Iraqi parliament speaker Mohammed Halbousi's Taqaddum party in Baghdad early on Friday wounding two guards, police sources said.